montagestudio/docs.montagestudio.com/montage-studio/ide-at-a-glance.md

 ### Text Editor

-The built-in text editor complements your development workflow by letting you modify a component's HTML, CSS, or JavaScript files without leaving the Montage Studio environment.
-You can add your own code, write custom components, refactor existing components, define the appearance of your application, or simply edit your application's readme file.
+The built-in text editor provides a convenient way to modify a component's HTML, CSS, or JavaScript files without leaving the Montage Studio environment.
+As a complement to your development workflow, you can use it to add your own code, write custom components, refactor existing components, define the look of your application, or simply edit your application's readme file.

 <figure>
     <img src="/images/montage-studio/ide-at-a-glance/fig01b.jpg" alt="Text editor" style="width: 550px;">